LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 {attendee4_last_name}
 {attendee4_email}
 {attendee4_phone}
+{assistance_message}
 ```

-Each attendee receives a personalized email where these tokens reflect their own details.
+Each attendee receives a personalized email where these tokens reflect their own details. `{assistance_message}` contains any note submitted through the assistance form on the member dashboard.

 ### Host & Volunteer Information